-Israeli prime minister Benjamin Netanyahu’s conservative Likud party is neck and neck with an alliance of leftist parties, an Israel Radio poll showed on Friday.
-Both would win 23 seats in the Knesset after elections in March.
+Israeli prime minister Benjamin Netanyahu’s conservative Likud party is polling neck and neck with left-wing parties.
+According to an Israel Radio survey, both would win 23 seats in the Knesset.

-A Maariv poll released earlier in the day gave the joint ticket between Labor and former justice minister Tzipi Livni’s centrist party a slight lead with 24 seats.
+A Maariv poll even puts Labor and former justice minister Tzipi Livni’s centrist party one seat ahead.